Coal-seam fire: Origins

 Coal-seam fires can be divided into near-surface fires, in which seams extend to the surface and the oxygen required for their ignition comes from the atmosphere, and fires in deep underground mines, where the oxygen comes from ventilation.

 Mine fires may begin as a result of an industrial accident, generally involving a gas explosion.
 Historically, some mine fires were started when bootleg mining was stopped by authorities, usually by blowing the mine up.
 Many recent mine fires have started from people burning trash in a landfill that was in proximity to abandoned coal mines, including the much-publicized Centralia, Pennsylvania, fire, which has been burning since 1962.
 Of the hundreds of mine fires in the United States burning today, most are found in the state of Pennsylvania.

 Some fires along coal seams are natural occurrences.
 Some coals may self-ignite at temperatures as low as 40 °C (104 °F) for brown coal in the right conditions of moisture and grain size.
 The fire usually begins a foot or two inside the coal at a depth in which the permeability of the coal allows the inflow of air but in which the ventilation does not remove the heat which is generated.
 Self-ignition was a recognised problem in steamship times.
 One well known source of fires is mining breaking into a high pressure cavity of methane gas which on release can generate a spark of static electricity to ignite the gas and start a coal explosion and fire.
-The same gas static is well known in ships and care has to be taken to ensure no such static sparking can occur.

 Two basic factors determine whether spontaneous combustion occurs or not, the ambient temperature and the grain size: